antigamer101/Discord-Ollama-ChatBot/README.md

 [![Watch the video](https://img.youtube.com/vi/S7Dztn9qPSw/0.jpg)](https://youtu.be/S7Dztn9qPSw)

 ### Ag101 Fork info
+-initial fork
 unhardcoded some stuff, made more customizable added checking for mentions added channel limiting added additional commands added ability for bot to see the username (hardcoded)

+-6/19/2024 update
+updated message formatting to include username, displayname, channel and time added fun settings:
+ LOG_ALL_MESSAGES (only when bot is active) RANDOM_RESPOND added save and backup system
+ AUTOMATIC_SAVE
+ save command
+ (to restore backup: change its name to save.json and put it in place of the old save.json)